HousewareHQ/frontend-engineering-octernship/README.md

 -  Users are not allowed to go to page 2 without providing a non-empty value in the input field on Page 1.
 - All letter cards with the same character have the same background color.
 - The container is nicely styled with a modern design, and each letter card has a hover effects.
-- When User Clicked on a card delete icon on deletes all other appearances of the character in the string, except the one that is clicked.
+- When User Clicked on a card delete icon on deletes all other appearances of that character in the string, except the one that is clicked.
 - This header appears when there are no more characters with greater than 1 appearance
 - User have opction to GoBack by clicking Go Back button.
-- The app is completely responsive and can be used on mobile phones as well.
+- The app is completely responsive and can be used on mobile phones also.

  </h3>